 Email Samantha Abramowitz

 Kelly Donatell, Coconino County Education Service Agency I & D Professional Development Coordinator, has been developing and facilitating teacher trainings since 2013.
 Kelly is a skilled and adaptable educational professional specializing in formative assessment and project-based learning.
 She possesses knowledge of effective teaching pedagogy and best teaching practice and is committed to helping educators advance practice to transform the educational experience.
-Prior to joining the CCESA Kelly worked as a physical education and health teacher for the Flagstaff Unified School District for six years.
+Prior to joining the CCESA, Kelly worked as a physical education and health teacher for the Flagstaff Unified School District for six years.
 After graduating from Northern Arizona University with a BS in Health Promotion Secondary School Health and Physical Education, she began working for Flagstaff Unified School District, where she has taken on many roles.
 Over the years she has served as a coach, club sponsor, department chair and Content Area Specialist for Secondary PE.
 In 2012, Kelly was selected as the AZAHPERD Health Education Teacher of the Year.

 Email Kelly Donatell